The Pentagon: The Nerve Center of America's Defense Establishment

 Document Introduction

 This report is based on the 2025 edition of the official guide "Welcome to the Pentagon" published by the Washington Headquarters Services of the U.S. Department of Defense.
-It provides a systematic review and analysis of the physical environment, internal operational mechanisms, support service systems, and historical-cultural significance of the Pentagon, the core institution of U.S. military command and administration.
-The report aims to provide professional researchers with first-hand, unclassified official information regarding the daily operations, logistical support, security architecture, and organizational culture of the United States' highest military command center.
-It serves as fundamental material for understanding the actual functions and internal ecosystem of the U.S. Department of Defense headquarters.
+It provides a systematic review and analysis of the physical environment, internal operational mechanisms, support service systems, and historical and cultural connotations of the Pentagon, the core institution of U.S. military command and administration.
+The report aims to provide professional researchers with first-hand, non-classified official information regarding the daily operations, logistical support, security architecture, and organizational culture of the United States' highest military command center.
+It serves as foundational material for understanding the actual functions and internal ecosystem of the U.S. Department of Defense headquarters.

-The report first outlines the architectural overview and historical context of the Pentagon.
-Construction began in 1941, and it was completed in 1943, featuring a "Stripped Classical" architectural style intended to provide consolidated office space for the dispersed War Department during World War II.
-Its unique pentagonal design, comprising 5 concentric rings (A through E) and 10 radial corridors, was designed to maximize space utilization and minimize internal travel distances.
-The report details its evolution from a temporary War Department office building to the permanent headquarters of the Department of Defense established after the 1947 National Security Act.
-It also covers the large-scale renovation project initiated in the late 1980s and the key historical event of its damage and subsequent rapid reconstruction following the September 11, 2001 terrorist attacks.
+The report begins with an overview of the building's general situation and historical context.
+Construction began in 1941 and was completed in 1943.
+Built in a simplified classical style, it was designed to provide centralized office space for the War Department, which was scattered across various locations during World War II.
+Its unique pentagonal design, consisting of 5 concentric rings (A through E) and 10 radial corridors, was intended to maximize space utilization and minimize internal travel distances.
+The report details its evolution from a temporary War Department office building to the permanent headquarters of the Department of Defense established after the National Security Act of 1947.
+It also covers key historical milestones, including the large-scale renovation project initiated in the late 1980s and the damage sustained and subsequent rapid reconstruction following the September 11, 2001 terrorist attacks.
 The building itself was listed on the National Register of Historic Places in 1998 and designated a National Historic Landmark in 1992.

-Furthermore, the report comprehensively outlines internal services and life convenience facilities, including the Armed Forces Hostess Association, digital mail service, internal mail delivery, the Base Supply Center, multiple fast-food restaurants and snack bars, the Pentagon Athletic Center and its affiliated venues, the library and conference center, the Chaplain's Office, the Nursing Mothers Support Program, etc., demonstrating its self-sufficient capability as a small "city."
-The medical facilities section details the comprehensive healthcare services provided by the DiLorenzo TRICARE Health Clinic, including primary care, dental, radiology, pharmacy, specialty clinics (such as Allergy & Immunology and Travel Medicine clinics), and the Special Missions Assistance Clinic serving personnel with special duties (e.g., aircrew, special operations forces).
+Furthermore, the report comprehensively outlines internal services and life convenience facilities, including the Armed Forces Hostess Association, digital mail service, internal mail delivery, the Base Supply Center, multiple fast-food restaurants and snack bars, the Pentagon Athletic Center and its affiliated venues, the library and conference center, the Chaplain's Office, the Nursing Mothers Support Program, etc., demonstrating its self-sufficient capabilities akin to a small city.
+The section on medical facilities details the comprehensive medical services provided by the DiLorenzo TRICARE Health Clinic, including primary care, dental, radiology, pharmacy, specialty clinics (such as the Allergy/Immunization & Travel Medicine Clinic), and the Special Missions Assistance Clinic serving personnel with special duties (e.g., aircrew, special operations forces).

-This report is based on original official documents.
+This report is based on the original official document.
 All information is the latest publicly available content as of 2025, providing a rare and authoritative reference for researching the operational model, military administration, institutional culture, and historical legacy of the U.S. Department of Defense headquarters.